expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 ## Tactic \#4: Grow your list ethically.

 Misleading or deceitful list-building tactics can crush your deliverability.
 Why?
-People who don't explicitly give you permission to receive your emails don't want to hear from you.
+People who don&apos;t explicitly give you permission to receive your emails don&apos;t want to hear from you.
 They are likely to mark your email as spam.
 A few examples of what not to do: